SaTrek/EarthTrek/README.md

 Global Nominee - Team SATrek

 EarthTrek is an interactive 3D web application that does not require the installation of any plugins, it can be launched through web browsers.
-It´s easy access for all kinds of users encourages the use of data that NASA`s EOS program compiles and collect with satellites´s different instruments.
+It´s easy access for all kinds of users encourages the use of data that NASA´s EOS program compiles and collect with satellites´s different instruments.

 For now, our app will allow to:
 * Observing satellite images